Monday - Friday

 celebrations of our nation's bicentennial.

-"The Singing In The Smokies was started for two primary
+"The Singing In The Smokies was started for two primary reasons,"

-them, so we hatched up the idea of hosting a homecoming sing.
+hatched up the idea of hosting a homecoming sing.

 He continued, "The other reason was this, while I was teaching

 at Sylva High School, there was a vote scheduled in its home county